The Hunter region is vulnerable to global changes in the market for coal and this could leave thousands of people jobless,

 We seek support from local, state and federal government, business and civil society for:

-A Hunter Regional Transition Taskforce with representatives from the community, unions, employers and government to coordinate the transition and facilitate community participation processes.
+A Hunter Regional Diversification Taskforce with representatives from the community, unions, employers and government to coordinate the transformation of our region, create new jobs and facilitate community participation processes.

 Strengthened laws for rehabilitation of mines and power stations to increase financial bonds and improve standards, boosting the jobs available now and into the future in environmental restoration.